jarenunzen/cambodiaicg/Post-Processing.md

-## The following is a Guide for Post-Processing of the Google Earth Engine Land Cover Products.
-This tutorial should be completed Second, before conducting the Deforestation Analysis
+## The following is a guide for Post-Processing of the Google Earth Engine land cover products.
+This tutorial should be completed before conducting the Deforestation Analysis

 # Step 1
 Import Data for this training including: